TEN THINGS EVERY BUYER HAS TO KNOW AND TERMS TO KNOW WHEN BUYING OR SELLING A HOME IN MILLBURN-SHORT HILLS AND THE SURROUNDING AREAS

 - What a New Jersey Real Estate Attorney Does: Order title insurance, set closings, tell you how much to bring, work out all problems, supervise, guide you through the whole process, work closely with lenders (who let NJ attorneys close or disburse mortgages) and coordinate with brokers.

-- What a New Jersey Real Estate Attorney Doesn’t Do: Do not arrange homeowners insurance or inspect the house.
+- What a New Jersey Real Estate Attorney Doesn’t Do: Does not arrange homeowners insurance or inspect the house.
 You make the last minute inspection before the day of closing.

 - Legal Fees and closing costs may vary.